BlazGo/IJS-Kali/README.md

 School project to capture the pose of an object in robot workspace using kinesthetic guidance executed with ROS.

 Basic step goals
-Installation of ROS (and dualboot Ubuntu 18.04) Simulation Franka Emika
-Rviz visualization
-Data capture
-Calculating the pose of the object
-On robot test

 ### 1. Installation of ROS (and dualboot Ubuntu 18.04)
 For this project we will be using ROS Melodic together with Ubuntu 18.04 installed in dual boot on a windows machine.